Houston Community Outreach

-- Our assistance to crime victims in the Houston Division area provides a lifeline to those who have been harmed by violence and crime.
+- Our assistance to crime victims in the Houston Division area of responsibility provides a lifeline to those who have been harmed by violence and crime.

-- Our research of crime statistics spotlights crime trends and incidents in your geographical location.
+- Our research of crime statistics spotlights crime trends and incidents in your geographic location.

-- Our research and expertise in special areas helps defend against specific community issues like missing and exploited children, school shootings, and violence in the workplace.
+- Our research and expertise in special areas helps defend against specific community issues like missing and exploited children, school shootings, and gang related violence.

-In the end, it’s all about people-to-people contacts.
+In the end, it’s all about people to people contact!

 Community Relations Executive Seminar Training (CREST)

 What makes CREST unique is that we come to you—you provide the facility and we provide the instructors.
-Background checks are not needed; while some information may be sensitive, it is not classified and on a “need to know” basis.
+To request a CREST session for your organization, contact us at firstname.lastname@example.org.

 Director’s Community Leadership Award